fatherdougalmaguire/fatherdougalmaguire.github.io/projects/blogging/index.md

 But also give me a way to track my progress.
 Or lack thereof.

+I had thought of using a[Google Sites](https://sitdes.google.com/)( as it already came with Google Workspace ) but I found the limitations of a turnkey solution a little frustrating.

-After checking out the various bogging options available, I stumbled across [GitHub Pages](https://pages.github.com/)
+After checking out the various bogging options available ( and being a little frustrated by the limitations of the turnkey options such as [Google Sites](https://sitdes.google.com/) I stumbled across [GitHub Pages.](https://pages.github.com/)

 Not withstanding the fact that it is free, I was intrigued by the ability to use [Jekyll](https://jekyllrb.com/), an open source static site generator created especially with blogging in mind.